WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 Note that this operation uses the metadata for a particular request returned by
 {{semantics-load-metadata}}, while a client will generally want to load the response for a request that the client generated.
-This specification does not define how a client determines the best available bundled response, if any, for that client-generated request.
+TODO: Specify how a client determines the best available bundled response, if any, for that client-generated request, in this or another document.

 This operation's implementation is in {{load-response}}.